Replace a wobbly old outdoor handrail with a rock solid one by using strong concrete anchors. We show you how to design and attach one to your steps.

 A new iron handrail on the front steps will enhance your home’s curb appeal, but the real benefit is the added safety it provides.
-Whether you need to replace a wobbly old railing or add a railing where there isn’t one already, we’ll show you how to order and install a new one.
+Whether you need to replace a wobbly old railing or add an outside railing for steps where there isn’t one already, we’ll show you how to order and install a new one.

 Photo 1: Measure the depth of the landing